anton-lookin/slate/source/includes/_shopping_cart.md

 You should never call this method via `http` protocol, use `https` for all Shopping Cart API calls.
 </aside>

+Tax amounts loading request has request parameters structure similar to checkout request paramaters, except of missing payment related parameters.
+Note that you should include gift information with address information in case when you have deal with shipping information (product or coupon with shipping).

 **Triggering tax amounts loading:**

 When you load shopping cart details you got `taxSettings` object for every deal object.